 5Leaving Ibiza without trying the local cuisine

 You’ll have no excuse for doing so.
-The Ibizan kitchen is comprised of the finest of fresh ingredients, with local fish and shell fish found at its finest, and you can be sure of some surprising local dishes.
+The Ibizan kitchen is comprised of the finest of fresh ingredients, with local fish and shellfish found at its finest, and you can be sure of some surprising local dishes.
 From Payes bread with alioli, and olives from the famous bullit de peix or Matanzas rice.
 Open your mind and distance yourself from those fast food joints.
 The Ibizan kitchen will fascinate you.
+Don´t miss out 10 typical foods in Ibiza.

 6Walking around with your top off